From the vast Pacific Ocean to the lively coast of West Africa, we take a look at the least visited countries in the world.

 There is perhaps no phrase more common in travel writing than “off the beaten track”.
-It’s applied liberally to all manner of things, from the vast Mongolian Steppe to an empty bar down a Bangkok sidestreet.
-Clearly, it symbolises the avid traveller’s ultimate goal: to have fresh experiences in unspoilt places with unjaded people.
-And yet so few manage to find the true secluded ideal.
+It’s applied liberally to all manner of things, from the vast Mongolian Steppe to an empty bar on a Bangkok side street.
+Clearly, it symbolises travel’s ultimate goal: to have fresh experiences in unspoilt places.
+And yet so few of us manage to find the true secluded ideal.

 To inspire travellers to get off the famed beaten track, we list below the least visited countries in the world, based on data from the United Nations World Tourism Organisation (UNWTO).

 We also indicate how to reach these remote corners of the world.
 Use Justfly to search for low-cost tickets or book with the airlines mentioned in each section.

 Least visited countries in the world